TheJacksonLaboratory/ontology-annotation-network/README.md

 ```

 #### OAN-REST
-    A module that exposes our graph via a REST-API.
+    A ontologyModule that exposes our graph via a REST-API.
 This will be used for the hpo web application
     and deployed to google cloud.

 Running